chriscarrollsmith/network-chat-room/program_flow.md

 > ### `NetworkManager` `register` method
 >
-> The `register` method of `NetworkManager` calls the `send` method of the same class, passing it a dictionary that includes "username", "password", and "cmd" keys. "cmd" is set to "register" to indicate that the client is requesting to register a new user account.
+> The `register` method of `NetworkManager` calls the `send` method of the same class, passing it a dictionary that includes "username", "password", and "command" keys. "command" is set to "register" to indicate that the client is requesting to register a new user account.
 We then call `receive` and assign the return value to the `response` variable.
 If the resonse is non-empty and its "response" key is "ok", the user is registered successfully and the method returns `True`.
 Otherwise, it returns `False`.
 >
 >> #### `NetworkManager` `send` method
 >>